 Read more: Aberglasney Gardens Case Study (PDF)

 Eligibility and availability of loans are subject to Terms and Conditions.
-For more details please see interest-free energy efficiency loans.
+For more details please see the Energy Efficiency Loan Fund page .